Kansas: Urge your state senators to support medical cannabis!

 Despite its limitations, this is a significant step forward for Kansas.
 Hopefully, it is also a step towards meaningful access to regulated and tested medical cannabis, which studies show can provide relief for patients suffering from serious conditions like cancer, multiple sclerosis, and epilepsy and is linked to a 25% reduction in opiate overdose deaths.

 During the 2016 session, the Kansas Legislature enacted HB 2462, which took effect on July 1, 2016.
-It reduced penalties for first-time marijuana possession by half, from one year to six months in jail.
+It reduced penalties for first-time cannabis possession by half, from one year to six months in jail.
 A second offense was reduced from a felony to a misdemeanor with a maximum sentence of one year.

 A lengthy bill that included a minor penalty reduction, SB 112, passed during the 2017 session and took effect May 18, 2017.
-It reduced the maximum penalty for possession of marijuana paraphernalia (such as grow lights) used to cultivate five or fewer plants from one year in jail and/or a $2,500 fine to six months in jail and/or a $1,000 fine.
-This change did not impact the penalty for growing marijuana, which is a separate crime.
+It reduced the maximum penalty for possession of cannabis paraphernalia (such as grow lights) used to cultivate five or fewer plants from one year in jail and/or a $2,500 fine to six months in jail and/or a $1,000 fine.
+This change did not impact the penalty for growing cannabis, which is a separate crime.